 Definition of leak

-An leak is a flaw in your game (or a flaw in anyone's game).
-A player can have more than one leaks.
-An leak is a trait a player has that can be corrected.
-Most of the time, a player doesn't know his own leaks (otherwise he would have corrected them).
-His opponents observe him, find his leaks's and exploit them.
-There is an infinite number of tens a player can have.
+A leak is a flaw in your game (or a flaw in anyone's game).
+A player can have several leaks.
+A leak is a feature that a player has that can be fixed.
+Most of the time, a player doesn't know about his own leaks (otherwise he would have fixed them).
+His opponents observe him, find his leaks and exploit them.
+There are an infinite number of leaks a player can have.
 Let's take an example.
-Let's say you're in a casino against a conservative player.
-When he plays slowly, talks slowly, makes decisions slowly, he has a weak hand most of the time.
-When he gambles quickly with a nervous style, he's strong.
-He's obviously a big leak.
+Let's say you are in a casino against a conservative player.
+When he plays slowly, talks slowly, makes decisions slowly, he has a weak hand, most of the time.
+When he plays fast with a nervous style, he's strong.
+That's obviously a big leak.

-We think there are 3 excellent ways to correct these leaks.
-The first (simplest) is to hire a good coach of poker.
-The second is to talk to your friends about poker.
-Ask them to watch you play and criticize you.
-Maybe they can find some leaks that you weren't aware of.
-The third (there are probably many more) is to analyze your tracker's statistics if you play online.
-Look at your biggest lost pots, see if you can't find patterns in your losing sessions, see what kind of hands make you lose money, etc.
+In our opinion, there are 3 excellent ways to correct your leaks.
+The first (and easiest) is to hire a good poker coach.
+The second is to talk to your poker friends.
+Ask them to watch you play and critique you.
+Maybe they can find some leaks you weren't aware of.
+The third (and there are probably several others) is to analyze your statistics in your tracker if you play online.
+Look at your biggest losing pots, see if you find any patterns in your losing sessions, see what kind of hands are making you lose money, etc.